 3. L.A.
 Confidential (1997)

 A story based on James Elroy’s best-seller of the same name, ‘L.A.
 Confidential’ follows three cops assigned to a murder case.
 In a case that looks like an open and shut mugged robbery, two of them are convinced of the involvement of organized crime and political corruption around the case.
 As the three of them form an uneasy, non-cooperative, and unwanted alliance to solve the case, the audience is taken on a journey of complete amazement wherein they watch the most elegant ensemble embarking upon a bloody trail to fight crime and corruption.

 The best part of the film; Kevin Spacey, Russell Crowe, and Guy Pearce are the three cops.
 I believe much is said, and these three names are enough to drag someone out of their business and make them watch this movie.
 At the time of release, while Spacey was already nominated for an Oscar, Pearce and Crowe were still unknown and were no established stars.
 The cast was a possible risk for director Curtis Hanson, but it worked out pretty well as ‘L.A.
 Confidential’ got nine Oscar nominations (though lost to ‘Titanic’ in seven of them), 99% rating on Rotten Tomatoes, and gave Hollywood a bunch of superstars.

 2. Se7en (1995)

-As for the performance, Fincher blended Morgan Freeman’s sophistication with Brad Pitt’s humor and arrogance, and brought life to Mills and Somerset, while he kept the killer’s casting a secret along with optimal utilization of Paltrow’s character in the climax.
-Filled with brutality and darkness, along with the scariest ending ever, ‘Se7en’ is a story yet to be outmatched in the world cinema.
+As for the performances, Fincher blended Morgan Freeman’s sophistication with Brad Pitt’s humor and arrogance and brought life to Mills and Somerset.
+At the same time, he kept the killer’s casting a secret along with optimal utilization of Paltrow’s character in the climax.
+Filled with brutality and darkness, along with the scariest ending ever, ‘Se7en’ is a story yet to be outmatched in world cinema.